Genivia/ugrep/README.md

   pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- New option `-k`, `--column-number` is added to **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by new option `--tabs`.
+- New option `-k`, `--column-number` with **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by new option `--tabs`.
 - **ugrep** always assumes UTF-8 locale to support Unicode, e.g.
   `LANG=en_US.UTF-8`, wheras grep is locale-sensitive.
 - BSD grep (e.g. on Mac OS X) has bugs and limitations that **ugrep** fixes,